 Students must complete a research project under advisement of a faculty member in Secondary Education 7522T.
 This project meets the Comprehensive Examination/Thesis requirement for the program.
 M.A. degree program in education: Spanish teacher (7-12) HEGIS code 1105.01; SED program code 26800 The Department of Modern Languages and Literature in conjunction with the Department of Secondary Education, offers a master of arts degree in education for Spanish teachers (grades 7-12).
 The New York State Education Department licenses graduates of registered teacher education programs who meet the state requirements for teachers.
-Please consult the Bulletin under Modern Languages and Literature for the M.A. degree program Spanish teacher (7-12) HEGIS code 1105.01; SED program code 26800 This master of arts program provides students with an introduction to the Peninsular/Latin American literature.
+This master of arts program provides students with an introduction to the Peninsular/Latin American literature.
 At the same time, the focus on language and culture fully prepares students for employment as foreign language teachers at the middle and high school levels.
 Coursework is divided between the Department of Modern Languages and Literatures (six courses) and the Department of Secondary Education (generally four courses).
 The courses required by the Department of Secondary Education vary depending on the entry qualifications of students.
 All students should consult with the Department of Secondary Education for the current requirements.
 The profession of teacher education is licensed by the New York State Education Department.
 Therefore, program requirements are subject to change.
 All students should consult with the School of Education for the current requirements.
 Matriculation requirements Applicants must offer at least 18 credits in advanced courses in Spanish.
 Applicants must also offer (a) or (b) or (c):